icy/gk8s/README.md

 and execute the command `kubectl get pods` accordingly.

 Each cluster requires its own home directory.
-This may be a bit convenient and requires a lot more disk space when `helm` is used.
+This may be a bit convenient and it requires a lot more disk space when `helm` is used.
 However, this may be helpful in the future (`FIXME`).

 ## Examples